 Junko Hayashi

-The bookbinding course aims at the realization of one’s own project, under the supervision of the trainer, or also at learning the appropriate techniques, depending on the programs offered.
-This course is given with a small number of students (max.
-7 people).
+The aim of the bookbinding course is to enable students to carry out their own projects, under the supervision of the teacher, and to learn the appropriate techniques, depending on the programmes on offer.
+The course is run with a small number of students (max.
+7).

-Beginners start with the basic techniques in modules of about 10 lessons.
+Beginners start with the basic techniques in modules of around 10 lessons.
+Programme: case binding (basic hardcover binding technique); accordion binding, seam binding, Japanese binding, book folding, boxes.

 hajunko@gmail.com